0xalby/dotfiles/README.md

 ```sh
 vim /etc/rc.local
 ```
-In case bluetooth it's not working for you
+* Bluetooth it's not working for you
 ```sh
 #!/bin/sh
 # rc.local for Artix -- enter your commands here
 # it should be run when starting local.target service
 rfkill unblock bluetooth
 ```
+I start pipewire and use xinput to set my touchpad scrolling sensitivity in i3/config
+* You can use ctrl+shift+space to go in vim mode inside alacritty

 ## Windows 11
 ![desktop](screenshots/screen.png)